 Dihanne loves working in a supportive role to help others realize their greatest potential.
 She earned a Master of Divinity degree from McAfee School of Theology at Mercer University and a Master of Project Management degree from Keller School of Management at DeVry University.
-In her work, she supports young Baptists as they serve in a variety of ways throughout the Fellowship.
+In her work, she supports a varying initiatives that permeate throughout the Fellowship.

-In her spare time, Dihanne enjoys crafting, watching “how to” videos on YouTube and managing her jewelry business.
+In her spare time, Dihanne enjoys crafting, watching “how to” videos on YouTube and managing her jewelry and t-shirt business.

 She joined the CBF staff in August 2015.